sergeniously/az-json/README.md

 az::json::Reader(json)
 	.withNoThrows().strictly().parse(file);
 ```
-If **no throws** option is turned on exceptions will not be thrown so to know if there was an error or not it might require to manually check for errors by using special methods like hasErrors and getLastError.
+If **no throws** option is turned on exceptions will not be thrown.
+So to know if there was an error or not it might require to manually check for errors by using special methods like hasErrors and getLastError.
 ```c++
 FILE* file = fopen();
 az::json::Value json;